Tiktodz/AnyKernel3/README.md

 `NO_MAGISK_CHECK=1` may be added to disable detection of Magisk and related kernel/dtb repatching for special zips which don't require that.

+`NO_VBMETA_PARTITION_PATCH=1` may be added to skip vbmeta processing using httools, since GKI is bootable with verity/verification ON, as long as AVB is not enforced for boot stage partitions.

 ## // Command Methods ##
 ```
 ui_print "<text>" [...]